 The Transportation industry is essential to personal mobility and a prerequisite for achieving socio-economic progress.
 The industry is a key component of global production and supply chains, and a primary facilitator of international trade in goods and services.
 Emerging technologies and stricter environmental regulation are reshaping traditional transportation modes and driving investment in more efficient and sustainable transportation solutions.

 Activities associated with the Transportation industry are transportation of passengers and cargo by road, rail, air and water, and the related support activities.
 Urban mobility, scenic and sightseeing transportation, courier and postal services, and pipeline transportation of oil and gas are also included in this industry.

-China’s transportation sector is almost entirely run by state-owned corporations, as its development is viewed as a major driver for the country’s economic growth.
-In the railways sub-sector, there was extensive construction of new ...READ MORE
+China’s transportation sector is almost entirely dominated by state-owned corporations, as its development is viewed as a major driver for the country’s economic growth.
+The transportation sector saw remarkable improvements in the past ...View more details

 Indonesia’s transportation sector plays an important role in the economic development of the archipelago country, which consists of more than 17,000 islands.
 The transportation and storage sector contributed 5.4% of GDP at current prices in ...View more details

 The performance of the Colombian transportation sector is closely linked to the country’s overall economic situation.
 After remaining flat in 2016, the GVA of the transportation sector gradually accelerated, reaching a 4.1% y/y expansion in Q1 ...View more details

 During the first quarter of 2019, there was an improvement in the currency exchange rate and oil prices, which had a positive effect on the air transportation sector in China.
 Demand remained strong, while the temporary grounding of all 96 of ...View more details